And we also have something cool – a bra size calculator!

 The above three dots are the things we changed.
 Apart from those three, nothing else has changed.
 The Maya Bra has the same sizes, the download page is the same, the new system tells you the size for Maya.

 Why we are changing how we determine the bra size

 The short answer.
 I lost count of emails we got about what size to choose, and every single time the wire size was measured incorrectly.
 I guess, the old system was confusing.

 The long answer.
 In truth, over the years I learned some subtle things.
-And one of them is the bra sizing.
+And one of them is bra sizing.
 We all know a bra size is: the band and the cup.
 Two measurements.
-When in fact there are three measurements to account: the band, the cup AND the wire.
+When in fact there are three measurements to account for: the band, the cup, AND the wire.
 Huh?
 How come?
 Well, the band, is as we all know, the underbust girth, because that’s where the bra band sits.
 But the cup, the cup means the volume.
 And the underwire means the breast root – a circumference with vertical and horizontal radius.
 Three very distinctive measurements.
-The same volume of ones cup requires a wire size, while the same volume on another person requires a different wire size.
+The same volume of one’s cup requires a wire size, while the same volume on another person requires a different wire size.
 Because their root traces differ!
-And this is how we now start to think about shapes: omega shaped breasts or reduced projection?
+And this is how we now start to think about shapes: omega-shaped breasts or reduced projection?
 But let’s talk about shapes some other time.

 This is why we made the decision to drop out the wire measuring (which in itself has a cannonade of rules) and work with simple measurements.
 Have the soft tape in hand and … go!

 In the modern era, where technology evolves rapidly, I think we need to simplify as many tasks as we can.
 Determining your bra size should not bury your head and eyes with charts, it should not clutter your brain with numbers, math, and logic.

 Many stumble at the step where they need to determine their bra size.
 Terrified, they give up.
 Let us worry about math, charts, and logic while you measure, input the values, click and get the size!
 What can be simpler than this?